-err The convergence estimate on exit.
+cond An estimate of the condition number of matrix A; only available with the CG method.
 Scope: global Type: optional Intent: out.
 Returned as: a real number.

-info Error code.

-Scope: local

-Type: required

-Intent: out.
+Scope: local Type: required Intent: out.
 An integer value; 0 means no error has been detected.